Home » Guides » General » Professional Woodworking Tools: 10 Tools I Wish I’d Bought Sooner

 Woodpeckers Slab Flattening Jig

-While a drum sander is also on this list of professional woodworking tools, a slab flattening jig owns a top 10 spot because of it’s unique ability to flatten wood slabs weighing 500+ pounds.
+While a drum sander is also on this list of professional woodworking tools, a slab flattening jig owns a top 10 spot because of its unique ability to flatten wood slabs weighing 500+ pounds.

 All without you needing to lift the slab.

-Read more: Guide to Slab Flattening Mills
+Read more: Guide to Slab Flattening Mills.

 #5 - Dust Extractor For Small power and Hand Tools